 For Qualified Retirement Plan (QRP) Accounts:

-For accounts owned by qualified plan entities (e.g., 401(k), 403(b), etc.) please complete the new QRP form for each plan (not for each participant sub-account) and supply all required supporting documentation noted on the form, select the Secure Upload link that is next to each client account on the Advisor Home Page, select the “QRP Setup Form” document type and upload the document per the instructions on the page (e.g., one PDF file under 10 MB).
+For accounts owned by qualified plan entities (e.g., 401(k), 403(b), etc.) please complete the new QRP form for each plan (not for each participant sub-account), supply all required supporting documentation noted on the form, provide a list of all participant account numbers under the plan, select the Secure Upload link that is next to each client account on the Advisor Home Page, select the “QRP Setup Form” document type and upload the document per the instructions on the page (e.g., one PDF file under 10 MB).
 If you need to send multiple separate PDF files, you may email them to us at firstname.lastname@example.org noting the reason for the email and the account number in the subject line (e.g., QRP form for Account 12345678).
 Consistent with our current process, we will review the information provided, and may require additional information.

 We provide an easy-to-use report that shows which clients have been updated and which ones still need more information.
 Just take a look at the CIP Status column on the Clients: All report on the Advisor Dashboard.